 For decades, CPM has fought for environmental justice.
-CPM is nationally recognized for prosecuting and defending actions on behalf of families, businesses, communities, and government entities who have been injured as the result of pollution, chemical releases, and contamination of drinking water supplies, and other parts of our communities.
+CPM is nationally recognized for prosecuting and defending actions on behalf of families, businesses, communities, and government entities injured as the result of pollution, chemical releases, and contamination of drinking water supplies and other parts of our communities.

-Protection of our environment is a core belief of CPM and we are committed to advocating for environmental justice.
+Protection of our environment is a core belief of CPM.
+We are committed to advocating for environmental justice.
 All too often, people powerless to protect themselves are exposed to environmental contamination and disasters, resulting in serious personal injury and property damage.
 CPM works to hold wrongdoers responsible for their actions.

 Environmental justice for the firm goes beyond advocating for clean air, water, and soil.
 The firm has successfully litigated to protect disadvantaged communities and those disproportionately impacted by the harms of pollution, especially lead contamination.
 The firm also works to secure clean, safe, and accessible outdoor spaces, to make sure that the effort put into protecting the environment leads to public spaces that can be utilized by all Californians.
 In recognition of the role all of us play in protecting our planet, CPM represents a wide range of clients in environmental litigation, ranging from water districts throughout the state, to non-profits dedicated to protecting the environment, to local governments seeking to recover for their costs in responding to environmental harms, to victims of wildfires throughout the state.